rackerlabs/support-how-to/article-templates/concept-based-article-template.md

 product_url: cloud-product
 ---

-Provide a descriptive title for the article.
+Provide a descriptive title for the article in the metadata above.
 Conceptual articles have a wide range of appropriate titles.
 If the article's purpose is to impart general information, a title such as "About regions" is appropriate.
 If the topic of the article could potentially result in action from the customer, a title such as "Using the Rackspace network effectively" is better.

 Begin the article by describing the concept that you want your audience to better understand.
-The primary audience for How-To content is Rackspace customers who might have varying levels of technical expertise.
+The primary audience for How-To content is Rackspace customers and Support staff, who might have varying levels of technical expertise.

 Write your article in Markdown.
-You can find Markdown guidelines at https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet.
+For more information about writing in Markdown, see the [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 For general writing guidelines, see the [contribution guidelines](https://github.com/rackerlabs/rackspace-how-to/blob/master/CONTRIBUTING.md).